 I need information about...

-This type of inhaler releases medication in tiny grains of powder.
+This type of inhaler releases medicine in tiny grains of powder.
 No spacer is needed.
 To use this type of inhaler, the child must be able to take a quick, deep breath.
 Read the package insert to learn how to correctly use this them.
-Make sure to check the technique with your child's health care provider.
+Make sure to check the technique with your child's healthcare provider.

-A nebulizer turns medication into a fine mist.
-The medication is delivered through a mouthpiece or mask that fits on the face.
+A nebulizer turns medicine into a fine mist.
+The medicine is delivered through a mouthpiece or mask that fits on the face.
 Getting the full dose takes from 7 to 15 minutes.
 Nebulizers are sometimes used by infants or toddlers.
 They are usually not needed if a child is able to use an inhaler with spacer properly.